-play violin/fiddle and banjo in as may styles as I can muster.
-I am a member of Dr. Caterwaul's Cadre of Clairvoyant Claptraps, a four-piece of cello, accordion, violin, banjo, and percussion that plays songs ranging across the world.
-I am also a member of Wahoo, an old-time stringband featuring fiddler Harry Bolick.
-I am also in the Mud Brothers, a high-energy old-time stringband that used to play all the time in NYC but doesn't much anymore now that most of us have moved out.
+play violin/fiddle, banjo, and a little trombone in as may styles as I can muster.
+I am a member of Dr. Caterwaul's Cadre of Clairvoyant Claptraps, a five-piece band employing violin, banjo, trombone, accordion, clarinet, electric guitar, bass, and percussion that plays songs ranging across the world.
+I am also a member of Bivolita, a klezmer ensemble, and Wahoo, an old-time stringband featuring fiddler Harry Bolick.
+I was also in the Mud Brothers, a high-energy old-time stringband that used to play all the time in NYC but doesn't much anymore now that most of us have moved out.
 I play honky-tonk fiddle with John Pinamonti when I can.
 I am also one of the Dirtballs.
 Finally, I had the extreme pleasure of playing for a few weeks with Butch Morris and the New Haven Improvisors' Collective.

 In other music news, I and Perry Cammack, a DC-based musician, did a little music project called The Orangutan.

-- Brian Francis Slattery and the Slick Six Five, Pictures from a LIberation (Venture Joint, 2011).
+- Brian Francis Slattery and the Slick Six Five, Pictures from a LIberation (2011).

 Click here to see Wahoo performing at the Westchester Arts Council's performance space, December 9, 2006.